 c) use a pen to trace the outline onto the Superfeet.

-- Insert & Test.
+4️⃣ Insert and Test.
 Put the trimmed Superfeet into the shoe.

-Most footwear now comes with removable insoles.
-You need to make sure you remove the insoles that come with the shoes, and then insert the Superfeet insoles.
-If you leave the original inserts from the shoe on, the shoe will feel really tight on your child’s foot, and you will be raising his feet up too much, giving him the impression that his feet are coming out of the shoe.
+Most children’s shoe styles now come with removable insoles.
+You need to make sure that you remove the original insoles that come with the shoes, and then insert the Superfeet insoles.
+If you leave the original insoles of the shoe inside, the shoe will feel really tight on your child’s foot, and you will be raising your kids’ feet too much, giving them the impression that their feet are coming out of the shoe.

 - Footwear brand, model and size